Reconsider your need to travel to Mauritania due to the threat of kidnapping and terrorist attack, and the unpredictable security situation.

 Unexploded landmines are a risk to travellers near Mauritania's border with the Western Sahara region.
 Mines can shift in sandstorms.
 If, despite our advice, you travel to this area, always keep to well-travelled roads.

 Driving can be dangerous.
 The major arterial roads linking Nouakchott with Nouadhibou to the north and with Bamako (Mali) to the west are generally in good condition.
-However other roads in Mauritania are in poor condition.
+But other roads in Mauritania are in poor condition.
 Sub-standard vehicle maintenance, poor local driving standards, animals on roads and shifting sand dunes all increase the risk of accidents.

 - Avoid driving at night